drewcrawford/drewcrawford.github.io/uninterruptible_programming_supply/index.md

 You'll also notice that above-the-marker I tend to document *decisions* and *rationales*, while below-the-marker I document *questions* or *things where a decision is required*.
 Again, that will be refactored into recording decisions and rationales when I actually make them.

 Finally, you'll notice that I have a *[punchlist](http://en.wikipedia.org/wiki/Punch_list)*.
 This is a list of minor items that I broke while working on the feature proper.
-For example, I may have turned on debug priting, or disabled some tests.
+For example, I may have turned on debug printing, or disabled some tests.
 By recording that stuff here I ensure that I don't commit them that way.

 # Commit messages